-“We have succeeded in making bread with 17% psyllium.
-To absorb water, dough made from psyllium can be shaped into different shapes, like traditional flour rolls and bread.
-It can be molded, “says Caprice.
-“Recent studies have associated psyllium with chickpea flour with surprisingly good results.
-In addition to its high receptivity and nutritional value, its benefits include a low glycemic response. [ it does not raise blood sugar significantly ] Increases the feeling of fullness of healthy people.
+“We have succeeded in producing bread using 17% psyllium.
+Because it absorbs water, dough made from psyllium can be shaped into various shapes like rolls and bread made from conventional flour.”
+Says Caprice.
+“Recent studies have shown surprisingly good results in associating psyllium with chickpea flour.
+In addition to high receptivity and nutritional value, its benefits include a low glycemic response. [it does not raise blood sugar significantly] Increases the feeling of fullness of healthy people.
 Another very interesting point is that it remained tolerable even after being stored at room temperature for 7 days. “

 She added that the next steps would include finding industry partners to transfer the technology and collaborating in research and development.

 Camilly Fratelli et al, Psyllium Improves Quality and Shelf Life of Gluten-Free Bread, Food (2021).
 DOI: 10.3390 / foods10050954

 Quote: The study revolutionized with gluten-free prescriptions, more palatable and nutritious than obtained on July 21, 2021 from https: //phys.org/news/2021-07-gluten-free-palatable-nutritious-bread Create high bread (July 21, 2021). html